-Waymaker has extensive experience in federal and state appellate courts across the country.
 We have argued a wide range of subject matters on appeal.
-In recent years, our arguments have covered subject matters including copyright law, the federal RICO statute, free speech rights, cyberbullying, anti-SLAPP law, forum non conveniens, insurance, general commercial disputes, and arbitration agreements.
-We meticulously prepare appellate briefs that focus on critical, dispositive issues.
-We then hone argument to address only the most critical points and to prepare for questions from the bench.
-Generally, our approach has led to success.
+In recent years, our arguments have covered subject matters including white-collar criminal defense, copyright law, the federal RICO statute, free speech rights, cyberbullying, anti-SLAPP law, forum non conveniens, insurance, general commercial disputes, and arbitration agreements.
+We have prepared influential amicus briefs on behalf of clients on important legal issues relevant to their businesses.

-In one notable group of cases, we represented a disruptive new technology company that was sued by the major broadcast networks for copyright infringement.
+In another notable group of cases, we represented a disruptive new technology company that was sued by the major broadcast networks for copyright infringement.
 Our client claimed that it had a statutory right to transmit broadcast television over the Internet as a “cable system” under the Copyright Act of 1976.
 The dispute between the parties attracted the attention of the media, with the Los Angeles Times reporting in an editorial that the case “could usher in a new generation of pay TV services online[.]”
 Although oral argument in the D.C.
 Circuit was scheduled for 15 minutes per side, the three-judge appellate panel (Merrick Garland, Brett Kavanaugh, and Patricia Millet) conducted oral argument for over two hours (Ryan Baker argued).
 At the end of the argument, then Presiding Chief Judge Merrick Garland commended the parties for their “excellent oral argument.”
 Shortly after that argument, the parties commenced settlement negotiations.
 Our client obtained a favorable confidential settlement.

-Representative Engagements:
+Notable Engagements:

 - Camargo v.
 Sunnova Energy Systems, Inc.

 - McMillan v.
-Chaker, et al.
+Chaker

 - David v.
 Textor